 But others are concerned about her lack of experience in foreign policies.
 "She’d be the least experienced UN ambassador in the history of the country,” said Mr Bakari Sellers, a CNN commentator and a Democrat.
 In comparison, the current UN ambassador Samantha Power is very well versed in foreign policy and geopolitical relationships, he added.
 "But Nikki Haley would be a bright light in this administration.
 She’s the daughter of immigrants, and her story is one I feel comfortable sharing with my daughter on how you can be a success in this country,” he said.

 Serving alongside Mr Trump will offer her an opportunity to ascend on the global stage, gain experience in foreign affairs and link herself again to the grassroots, Trump-loving activists in the Republican base.
-She could also position herself for a future run for national office or an elevation to secretary of state or another Cabinet position in the coming years, should there be a shake-up.

 MRS BETSY DEVOS, EDUCATION SECRETARY